Mugna46/DSS_project/doc/report_DSS.typ

 If the checks pass, the app stores these values into `BankInfo.bankinid` and `BankInfo.jumin` before immediately launching `BankNumActivity` in which the victim is prompted to enter their bank account number and associated password (@bankNumActivity).
 #linebreak()
 #linebreak()
 After the user submits that form, the app advances to `BankScardActivity` (@bankScardActivity), again preserving the three‐second delay pattern to maintain the illusion of legitimate processing time.
-Whitin tihs activity, the user is asked to input full payment card information, card number, expiration date, CVV, and any security PIN.
-Once these fields are completed, the code stores them and then immediately transitions into the final phase, BankEndActivity (@bankEndActivity).
+Whitin this activity, the user is asked to input full payment card information, card number, expiration date, CVV, and any security PIN.
+Once these fields are completed, the code stores them and then immediately transitions into the final phase, `BankEndActivity` (@bankEndActivity).
 In this phase, the malware bundles all previously collected information into a single HTTP POST request to http://banking1.kakatt.net:9998/send_bank.php.

 The dynamic analysis confirmed that while the data exfiltration functionality is currently non-functional due to the offline infrastructure, the malware's core capabilities remain intact.
 The SMS interception mechanism successfully captures test messages, and the application properly collects all device identifiers and user inputs as designed.
 The persistence mechanisms also function correctly, with the broadcast receiver maintaining its high-priority position throughout the analysis session.